IEEE 802.1aq: Example

-Since we wish to group/scope sets of non-participating ports into services and prevent them from multicasting to each other, IEEE 802.1aq provides mechanism for per source, per service multicast forwarding and defines a special multicast destination address format to provide this.
+Since we wish to group/scope sets of non-participating ports into services and prevent them from multicasting to each other, IEEE 802.1aq provides a mechanism for per-source, per-service multicast forwarding and defines a special multicast destination address format to provide this.

-Since the multicast address must uniquely identify the tree, and because there is a tree per source per unique service, the multicast address contains two components, a service component in the low order 24 bits and a network-wide unique identifier in the upper 22 bits.
-Since this is a multicast address the multicast bit is set, and since we are not using the standard OUI space for these manufactured addresses, the Local 'L' bit is set to disambiguate these addresses.
+Since the multicast address must uniquely identify the tree, and because there is a tree per source per unique service, the multicast address contains two components: a service component in the low-order 24 bits and a network-wide unique identifier in the upper 22 bits.
+Since this is a multicast address, the multicast bit is set, and since we are not using the standard OUI space for these manufactured addresses, the Local 'L' bit is set to disambiguate these addresses.
 In Figure 3 above, this is represented with the DA=[7,O] where the 7 represents packets originating from node 7 and the colored O represents the E-LAN service we are scoped within.

 Prior to creating multicast forwarding for a service, nodes with ports that face that service must be told they are members.
-For example, nodes 7,4,5 and 6 are told they are members of the given service, for example service 200, and further that they should be using BVID 101.
+For example, nodes 7, 4, 5 and 6 are told they are members of the given service, for example, service 200, and further that they should be using BVID 101.
 This is advertised by ISIS and all nodes then do the SPBM computation to determine if they are participating either as a head end or tail end, or a tandem point between other head and tail ends in the service.
-Since node 0 is a tandem between nodes 7 and 5 it creates a forwarding entry for packets from node 7 on this service, to node 5.
-Likewise, since it is a tandem between nodes 7 and 4 it creates forwarding state from node 7 for packets in this service to node 4 this results in a true multicast entry where the DA/VID have outputs on two interfaces 1 and 2.
-Node 2 on the other hand is only on one shortest path in this service and only creates a single forwarding entry from node 7 to node 6 for packets in this service.
+Since node 0 is a tandem between nodes 7 and 5, it creates a forwarding entry for packets from node 7 on this service to node 5.
+Likewise, since it is a tandem between nodes 7 and 4 it creates forwarding state from node 7 for packets in this service to node 4.
+This results in a true multicast entry where the DA/VID has outputs on two interfaces, 1 and 2.
+Node 2, on the other hand, is only on one shortest path in this service and only creates a single forwarding entry from node 7 to node 6 for packets in this service.

-Figure 3 only shows a single E-LAN service and only the tree from one of the members, however very large numbers of E-LAN services with membership from 2 to every node in the network can be supported by advertising the membership, computing the tandem behaviors, manufacturing the known multicast addresses and populating the FIBs.
-The only real limiting factors are the FIB table sizes and computational power of the individual devices both of which are growing yearly in leaps and bounds.
+Figure 3 only shows a single E-LAN service and only the tree from one of the members; however, very large numbers of E-LAN services with membership from 2 to every node in the network can be supported by advertising the membership, computing the tandem behaviors, manufacturing the known multicast addresses and populating the FIBs.
+The only real limiting factors are the FIB table sizes and computational power of the individual devices, both of which are growing yearly in leaps and bounds.